fall inside a hole

 1316 Inter-City Station Accessory Set (1990)

-The first magnet-base accessory and first major use of the studded block building system with a new large base with two integrated magnetic moving pathways for the included passenger figures with magnetic feet, which would become standard for all releases in 1991 with the expansion of the magnet system.
+The first magnet-base accessory and first major use of the studded block building system with a new large base with two integrated magnetic moving pathways for the included passenger figures with magnetic feet, which would become standard for most releases from the early to mid 90s.
+More details can be seen on the Tomy Train stations page.

 I only have a partial set of this accessory - the entire yellow upper floor baseplate and the other upper components besides the bus & train station sign with clock are absent, as is the bus and some other components.